 A San Diego wrongful death attorney from Gomez Trial Attorneys can answer questions those survivors often have about their legal rights and options.
 General answers to common questions about San Diego wrongful death cases appear below.
-For specific answers to your questions after a tragic accident or incident in San Diego takes the life of a loved one, contact an attorney today.
+For answers to your specific questions after a tragic accident or incident in San Diego takes the life of your loved one, contact our law firm today.

 Lawyers refer to death as wrongful when it results from the careless, reckless, or intentional actions of someone other than the person who died.

 Any death has the potential to qualify as wrongful, depending upon the circumstances which led to it happening.
 In our everyday lives, the people, businesses, institutions, and others we interact with owe us a basic obligation not to engage in conduct and not to make decisions that unreasonably put us in harm’s way.
 Broadly speaking, any loss of life resulting from a violation of that basic obligation can be a wrongful one.

 Can a family member sue for wrongful death in San Diego?
 Under state law, if you are the victim’s surviving spouse, domestic partner, child, or (in some cases) grandchild or parent, or if you were otherwise a dependent of the victim, then you may have the right to file a wrongful death lawsuit.
-In the event the victim left behind multiple individuals fitting that description, they may still file only one wrongful death lawsuit.
+In the event the victim left behind multiple individuals fitting that description, you may still file only one wrongful death lawsuit.